Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Redundancy of FCBSC for locally -functions

 This completes the proof. \end{proof}

-From Theorem \ref{irreb} and Lemma \ref{nbnh}, the following upper bound on the optimal redundancy of locally $(\lambda,2t,b)$-functions can be concluded. \begin{theorem} Let $t>0$, $\lambda > 2^{b-1}$ be a positive integer, and $f:\mathbb{F}_2^k\to Im(f)$ be a locally $(\lambda,2t,b)$-function.
-Then, for any $(f,t)$-FCBSC, an upper bound on redundancy is given by
+From Theorem \ref{irreb} and Lemma \ref{nbnh}, the following upper bound on the optimal redundancy of FCBSCs for locally $(\lambda,2t,b)$-functions can be concluded. \begin{theorem} Let $t>0$, $\lambda > 2^{b-1}$ be a positive integer, and $f:\mathbb{F}_2^k\to \text{Im}(f)$ be a locally $(\lambda,2t,b)$-function.
+Then, for any $(f,t)$-FCBSC, an upper bound on the optimal redundancy is given by

 where $N_H(\lambda, 2t- b+1)$ is the minimum possible length of a binary error-correcting code with $\lambda$ codewords and minimum Hamming distance $2t-b+1$. \end{theorem}